 Consent is affirmative, clear, conscious, knowing, and voluntary.
 Consent is active, not passive.
 The responsibility to obtain consent rests with the initiator of each aspect of the sexual activity.
 Consent is defined as informed, freely, and actively given, mutually understandable words or actions.
+Informed means the individual understands the sexual activity to which they are agreeing.
 A person has the right at any time to say "no" or "stop" to any aspect of sexual activity.
 Verbal communications of non-consent; nonverbal acts of resistance or rejection; or mental incapacitation of the alleged victim due to any cause, including the alleged victim's use of alcohol or drugs, constitute a lack of consent.
 Words or actions must create mutually understandable clear permission regarding the conditions of and willingness to engage in sexual activity.